 On the way home Lyle’s mom was full of questions.
 “Well, how was your study group?
 Is it going to work?”

 “Yeah, it’s great, Mom.
 We’re going to meet on Sunday afternoons after lunch and Thursday evenings after dinner.
 We’ll switch between the four homes.
-It’ll be Jeremy’s on Sunday.
+It’ll be at Jeremy’s this Sunday.
 I’ll give you the schedule including when we’re having it at our house.”

 “So how’s Mike’s neighbor?
 He’s in your study group too, right?”